smbeiragh/sanam/README.md

 ```

 ## Modular Pattern
-Modularity lets us to organize most of our code in small reusable and easy to understand and maintain modules.
+Modularity lets us to organize most of our code in small reusable and
-Modularity in software brings many benefit including encapsulation, extensibility and compositions. using this
+easy to understand and maintain pieces.
+Modularity in software brings
+many benefit including encapsulation, extensibility and compositions.
-pattern we bring the same benefits in CSS.
+using this pattern we bring the same benefits in CSS.

 *encapsulation*:
 every module handles all of it's aspects including it's own state, elements, modifiers and
 has noting to with other modules.

-1. Every module defines its own style in a seprate file
+1. Every module defines its own style in a separate file
-2. A module file containes only and only styles related to one module
+2. A module file contains only and only styles related to one module
 3. Every module has a root element which contains all elements of that module
-4. CSS selectors of a module only includes classes of one module
+4. CSS selectors of a module only includes classes of that module
 5. Every module can be used every where independent of it's own and document DOM Structure.
 6. A child module should not know anything about it's parent module
-7. A parent module should not know about child module
+7. A parent module should not know anything about child module

 *extensibility*:
-A module can extend another module, Because of simplicity Sanam limits extending to objects.
+A module can extend from objects, To keep maintenance simple Sanam limits extending to objects.
-When two modules has same element as root element we say one is extending another. this can be considered as special
+When two modules has same element as root element we say one is extending another. this can
-case of compositions where parent and child are at the same level.
+be considered as special case of compositions where parent and child are at the same level.

 1. Components (modules in C namespace) can only and only extend Objects (modules in O namespace)
-2. Modules can modify base component elements/modifiers via its own module classe and not base module classes
+2. Modules can modify base component elements/modifiers via its own module classes and not base
+module classes

 ```html
 <!-- c-usersList extending o-list -->